mosra/m.css/doc/css/themes.rst

 Alternatively, you can use any of the builtin styles --- pick the one you like at http://pygments.org/demo/ and then tell ``pygmentize`` to generate a CSS for it.
-For example, for the ``pastie`` style.
+For example, the below command is for the ``pastie`` style.
 Note that you might want to remove the first two lines of the resulting CSS (setting :css:`background-color`) as those would in most cases conflict with the style in m.css.

 .. code:: sh